Demographics of the Comoros

 The Comorian population has become increasingly urbanized in recent years.
 In 1991 the percentage of Comorians residing in cities and towns of more than 5,000 persons was about 30 percent, up from 25 percent in 1985 and 23 percent in 1980.
-The Comoros' largest cities were the capital, Moroni, with about 30,000 people, and the port city of Mutsamudu, on the island of Nzwani, with about 20,000 people.
+The Comoros' largest cities were the capital, Moroni, with about 30,000 people, and the port city of Mutsamudu, on the island of Anjouan, with about 20,000 people.

 Migration among the various islands is important.
-Natives of Nzwani have settled in significant numbers on less crowded Mwali, causing some social tensions, and many Nzwani also migrate to Maore.
-In 1977 Maore expelled peasants from Ngazidja and Nzwani who had recently settled in large numbers on the island.
+Natives of Anjouan have settled in significant numbers on less crowded Mohéli, causing social tensions, and many Anjouan also migrate to Mayotte, a French territory.
+In 1977 Mayotte, then called Maori, expelled peasants from Grande Comore and Anjouan who had recently settled in large numbers on the island.
 Some were allowed to reenter starting in 1981 but solely as migrant labor.

 The number of Comorians living abroad has been estimated at between 80,000 and 100,000; during the colonial period, most of them lived in Tanzania, Madagascar, and other parts of Southeast Africa.
 The number of Comorians residing in Madagascar was drastically reduced after anti-Comorian rioting in December 1976 in Mahajanga, in which at least 1,400 Comorians were killed.
 As many as 17,000 Comorians left Madagascar to seek refuge in their native land in 1977 alone.
 About 100,000 Comorians live in France; many of them had gone there for a university education and never returned.
 Small numbers of Indians, Malagasy, South Africans, and Europeans (mostly French) live on the islands and play an important role in the economy.
 Most French left after independence in 1975.

-Some Persian Gulf countries started buying Comorian citizenship for their stateless bidoon residents and deporting them to Comoros.
+Some Persian Gulf countries started buying Comorian citizenship for their stateless Bedoon residents and deporting them to Comoros.

-90% of the people living in the Comoros are black, and 10% are mixed race, mostly black and white.